1970s Ochre Ceramic Table Lamp

-Materials: Chromed metal, orange-brown/ochre ceramic, Bakelite socket, polyester lampshade with chromed metal rings.
+Materials: Chromed metal base (iron), orange-brown/ochre ceramics.
+Chrome ring around the Bakelite socket.
+Polyester lampshade with chromed metal rings.

 Total Height: 81 cm / 31.88”